 Whilst we are working towards bringing everyone together again for a physical event in 2022, we will be hosting this year’s International Conferences online once again.

 As last year, we’ll be running five 2½-hour sessions across the week of Monday 1st to Friday 5th November, starting at 09:30 (London time) each day.
 The sessions will be available for catch-up viewing for those registered who have timezone challenges.

-You can find an outline of each session below, and more detailed agendas will be added soon.
+You can find an outline of each session below.
+The full agendas will be released soon.

 All change for audiences and their measurement?

 Audio and radio have always accompanied our daily lives, but work, life and leisure patterns are now changing radically, accelerated by the pandemic.
 Where does that leave breakfast shows, drivetime and the balance of linear and on demand audio?
 How do streaming services and podcasts fit into new ways of working and living?
 Podcasting continues to gain traction with audiences, and we will examine how linear and non-linear audio work together.
 Meanwhile, is real change also starting to happen in the way we measure radio audiences?
 We’ll investigate the new electronic and hybrid measurement services that have been announced recently: are we witnessing a second wave in the adoption of passive radio measurement?

 Daryl Battaglia, Triton Digital, and Jeff Vidler, Signal Hill Insights

 Developments in radio measurement

 Giorgio Licastro, GfK